onuda22/bookshelf-dicoding-submission/README.md

 - Get All Books
 - Get Book Detail by ID
 - Edit Book in the bookshelf
+- Delete Book from the bookshelf
+- Search Book filtered by Name, isReading, isFinished

 ## Teknologi yang Digunakan